superduper-io/superduper/docs/cluster/index.md

-# Infrastructural support
+# SuperDuperDB Cluster

-SuperDuperDB may be operated in `distributed` mode.
+SuperDuperDB may be operated as a cluter in `distributed` mode, with a client-server for communication for production use-cases.
 In this section of the documentation we describe how to set this up.

-In `distributed` mode, several features become available to developers, leading to smoother and more robust productionization:
+In cluster mode, several features become available to developers, leading to smoother and more robust productionization:

 - Task parallelization using `dask`